 know if you have any fever, redness, soreness, discharge, bleeding, or swelling.

-Here are likely long-term instructions for living with your CRT device:
+Here are the likely long-term instructions for living with your CRT device:

 Make sure to have your healthcare provider check the functioning of your device regularly.